baww-com/baww-com.github.io/not-posts/Alts/AdEx/AdEx.md

 ## How to Buy AdEx with PayPal

-Due to Paypal's chargeback feature, buying AdEx with Paypal takes a few extra steps.
+Due to Paypal's chargeback feature, buying AdEx with Paypal requires one extra step.
 The exchange [VirWoX](https://www.virwox.com?r=22aa25){:target="_blank"} allows you to convert paypal balance into Bitcoin.
 [Read our tutorial on this conversion](/buy-bitcoin/paypal/).
-Once you have obtained Bitcoin, you can send it to Bittrex just like the above example!
+Once you have Bitcoin, you can send it to Binance as seen in the example above.

 ## Can I Buy Adex on Coinbase?

-At the time of this writing, Coinbase does not sell Adex.
-There have been several rumors however, and many think that in early 2018 we will see several new coins, including Adex, added to Coinbase.
-If you are interested in buying Adex, just follow the steps above!
-You can trade Bitcoin's for Adex on [Binance](https://www.binance.com/?ref=18991911){:target="_blank"}.
-If you don't own any Bitcoin, use [Coinbase!](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"}
+Currently, Coinbase does not sell Adex.
+Rumors suggest that in early 2018 several new coins, including Adex, may be added to Coinbase.
+If you want to buy Adex, please follow the above steps.
+You can trade Bitcoin for Adex on [Binance](https://www.binance.com/?ref=18991911){:target="_blank"}.
+If you don't own any Bitcoin, use [Coinbase](https://www.coinbase.com/join/53bc38a3b11f6623df000004){:target="_blank"} to get started!

-## Step 4: How to Store you AdEx, Securely!
+## Step 4: How to securely store AdEx

-Adex is a coin that runs on the Ethereum Blockchain, which means that it can be stored on [myEtherWallet](https://www.myetherwallet.com/).
+Adex is an ERC20 coin that runs on the Ethereum Blockchain, which means that it can be stored on [myEtherWallet](https://www.myetherwallet.com/).
+Adex is also easily and securely stored on the highly popular hardware wallet [Ledger Nano S!](https://www.ledgerwallet.com/r/607d)

 To start using myEtherWallet, you will need to come up with a secure password.
-At the minimum, your password should be 9 characters long.
-After entering a password, press create new wallet.
+Your password should be at least 9 characters long.
+After entering a password, click "create new wallet".
 You will be taken to this screen where it asks to download a keystore file.

-This keystore file is an encrypted private key, that gives you access to your funds.
+A keystore file is an encrypted private key, that gives you access to your funds.
 Please make a backup of this file, by storing another copy of it on a USB or other storage device.
 If you lose this, it is very difficult to recover your coins.

 ![BuyAdex](/img/ethpass.png){: .medium-pic}
 ![BuyAdex](/img/keystore.png){: .medium-pic}

-After clicking "I understand", it will ask you show you your private key, that is un encrypted.
-You can print a paper wallet through the website if you would like.
-A paper wallet is a document that contains all the neccesary data to access your cryptocurrency.
-Usually containing QR Codes and your private keys.
+After clicking "I understand" it will show you your unencrypted private key.
+If you prefer, you can print a paper wallet through the website.
+A paper wallet is a document that contains all the data necessary to access your cryptocurrency, usually containing QR Codes and your private keys.

-Next, it will ask you how you would like to access your wallet.
-We just downloaded our encrypted private key, so we will access it using this.
-Press "Keystore/JSON File", and select the encrypted private key file you just downloaded.
-Press unlock and we are pretty much done!
-Your public address will be shown below.
-This is where you can send your ERC-20 Coins.
-ERC-20 Coins are any cryptocurrency that runs on the ethereum blockchain.
-This includes coins such as Walton, Adex, and Decentraland.
+Next, myEtherWallet will ask you how you would like to access your wallet.
+You will access the wallet using the newly-downloaded encrypted private key.
+Click "Keystore/JSON File", and select the encrypted private key file you just downloaded.
+Press "unlock" and your public address will be displayed.
+This address is where you can send your ERC-20 Coins.
+ERC-20 Coins are any cryptocurrency that runs on the Ethereum blockchain.
+This includes coins such as 0x, Tron, and OmiseGo.

 ## What is the Circulating Supply of Adex?

-At the time of this writing, there is a circulating supply of 60,248,315 ADX.
-This will eventually reach the cap of 100,000,000 ADX.
+At the time of this writing, there is a circulating supply of approximately 60 million ADX.
+This will eventually reach a cap of 100,000,000 ADX.